Omagh CBS win MacRory Cup in all-Tyrone final

 However, the sides almost went in level at half time after a long ball into the Omagh goalmouth found Martin, who fisted towards goal from point-blank range but somehow McAneney got his hand up to make an excellent save.

-Omagh looked more and more comfortable in the second half and Caolan Donnelly almost scored what would have been an outstanding goal, but saw his shot saved after orchestrating a superb passing pove from deep in his own half.
+Omagh looked more and more comfortable in the second half and Caolan Donnelly almost scored what would have been an outstanding goal, but saw his shot saved after orchestrating a superb passing move from deep in his own half.

 Brian Hampsey tried to rally Holy Trinity with an excellent point from distance on 45 minutes but when Martin went for goal from an easy free rather than taking his point, it was a clear sign that Omagh were on course for what was the fifth MacRory Cup triumph in their history.